-Like body odor, bad breath is something no one wants to deal with, especially in public.
+Like body odour, bad breath is something no one wants to deal with, especially in public.
 Given the quality of modern oral care and the number of products available for maintaining good dental hygiene, it should be avoidable.
-Some people, however, suffer with bad breath from dry mouth problems, which has little to do with poor hygiene.
+Some people, however, suffer with bad breath from dry mouth problems, which have little to do with poor hygiene.
 The good news is, you can take steps to identify and treat the problem, as well as prevent it from recurring.

 Causes of Mouth Dryness

 Ongoing dryness of your mouth can be a symptom of various medical conditions, including Parkinson's disease, as the Journal of Parkinson's Disease reports, or even diabetes.
 According to the Indian Dental Association, dry mouth (xerostomia) is a major contributor to the development of secondary infections.
 This also increases severity of the primary diseases of the oral cavity.
 Xerostomia can have numerous causes; the most common being those induced by drugs, ageing and radiation.
 Reduction of salivary flow rate when caused by drugs is reversible, but when caused by ageing, infection and radiation it is often irreversible.
 In HIV-positive patients, a low volume of saliva is accompanied by chemical changes that affect its buffering qualities.
 Minor illnesses such as mild dehydration, vomiting or flu may also result in a temporary dry mouth.

 Reasons for Bad Breath